idadwind1/idadwind1.github.io/index.md

 ## About Me

-Check out my GitHub: [idadwind1](https://www.github.com/idadwind1) I mainly make application for *Windows* platform, and sometimes do web-dev I mostly use C# as programming language
+Check out my GitHub: [idadwind1](https://www.github.com/idadwind1) I mainly make applications for *Windows* platform, and sometimes do web-dev I mostly use C# as programming language

 ## About The Site